Lima Memorial Health System Logo

 Treatment

 Treatment depends on the cause of the pleurisy.
 Bacterial infections are treated with antibiotics.
-Surgery may be needed to drain infected fluid from the lungs.
+Surgery or insertion of a tube in the chest may be needed to drain infected fluid from the lungs.
 Viral infections normally run their course without medicines.

 Taking acetaminophen or ibuprofen can help reduce pain.